magenta-aps/mox/doc/user/api/update.rst

 .. http:patch:: /(service)/(object)/(regex:uuid)

-   An Update operation apply the JSON payload as a change to the object.
-Return the UUID of the object.
+   An Update operation applies the JSON payload as a change to the object.
+   Returns the UUID of the object.

-   How the changes are applied are described on the following pages.
+   How the changes are applied are described in the following pages.
 For the logic of merging see :ref:`API-merging`.
-To issue a patch that delete part of an object see :ref:`DeleteAttr`.
+To issue a patch that deletes part of an object see :ref:`DeleteAttr`.

    The data can be supplied directly in the request if the header